sustrik/libdill/tutorial-protocol.md

 ## Step 3: Attaching and detaching a socket

-Let's turn the quux handle we have implemented into quux network socket now.
+Let's turn the quux handle that we have implemented into quux network socket now.

 libdill recognizes two kinds of network sockets: bytestream sockets and messages sockets.
 The main difference between the two is that the latter preserves the message boundaries while the former does not.

 So, let's say quux will be a message-based protocol.

 Also, we won't implement the entire network stack from scratch.
 The user will layer the quux socket on top of an existing bytestream protocol, such as TCP.
 The layering will be done via `quux_attach()` and `quux_detach()` functions.

 In the test program we are going to layer quux protocol on top of ipc protocol (UNIX domain sockets):

 ```c
 coroutine void client(int s) {